aliyudindudu/Soundpul-v.0/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any suggestions or improvements.

 ## License
+Copyright (c) 2025 Aliyudin Saptari

+All rights reserved.

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is for personal use only.
+You may not copy, modify, merge, publish, distribute, sublicense, or sell copies of this software without explicit permission.